 2nd Choice: The Pro 7000

 Two really feature rich brushes, that are so similar yet different.

 The 7000 is a brilliant toothbrush, with a great box contents, but the 6000 is the newer and better electric toothbrush.

-For a more detailed comparison of electric toothbrush currently available, see our list of recommended brushes for 2019.
+For a more detailed comparison of electric toothbrush currently available, see our best electric toothbrush post.

 - The Pro 6000 comes with a battery that lasts up to 12 days compared to the 10 of the 7000.

 - The profile and look of the brushes is different.